-The Statement of Principles is the fifth statement of principles published by West Dunbartonshire Licensing Board as required in terms of the Gambling Act 2005.
+The Statement of Principles is the sixth statement of principles published by West Dunbartonshire Licensing Board as required in terms of the Gambling Act 2005.
 Further detail is contained at page 5, paragraph 1.1. herein.

-All references in the Statement of Principles refer to the Gambling Commission's Guidance for Local Authorities published in September 2015 and Parts 17, 18 and 19 that were revised in September 2016.
+All references in the Statement of Principles refer to the Gambling Commission's Guidance for Local Authorities revised published 1st April 2021 and last updated on 13th May 2021.

-Consultation on the draft Statement of Principles took place during the period from 13 September 2018 to 8 November 2018.
+Consultation on the draft Statement of Principles took place during the period from 22 October 2021 to 19 November 2021.

-A report providing details of comments received from consultees and consideration given to those comments was considered at the meeting of West Dunbartonshire Licensing Board which was held on.
-A copy of the report can be made available on request to the Licensing Section, West Dunbartonshire Council, Council Offices, Municipal Buildings, Dumbarton G82 1NR telephone 01389 738741 or e-mail licensing@west-dunbarton.gov.uk.
+A report providing details of comments received from consultees and consideration given to those comments was considered at the meeting of West Dunbartonshire Licensing Board which was held on 8 December 2021 A copy of the report can be made available on request to the Licensing Section, West Dunbartonshire Council, Council Offices, Municipal Buildings, Dumbarton G82 1NR telephone 01389 738741 or e-mail licensing@west-dunbarton.gov.uk.

-This finalised version of the Statement of Principles incorporates amendments which were approved by the Licensing Board on in response to comments received.
+This final version of the Statement of Principles incorporates amendments which were approved by the Licensing Board on 8 December 2021.